maxkapur/DeferredAcceptance.jl/README.md

 # DeferredAcceptance

-&hellip; is an efficient Julia implementation of a few variations of the deferred acceptance (DA) algorithm, which produce stable, incentive-compatible solutions to school-choice problems.
+&hellip; is an efficient Julia implementation of several school-choice algorithms, including the famous deferred acceptance (DA) algorithm in discrete and nonatomic forms, top trading cycles (TTC), and a number of popular tiebreaking methods.

 The author&rsquo;s homepage is [maxkapur.com](https://www.maxkapur.com/).